microsoft/pulse-prometheus/README.md

 [![Nuget](https://img.shields.io/nuget/v/pulse.prometheus.svg)](https://www.nuget.org/packages/pulse.prometheus/)
 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/microsoft/pulse-prometheus/blob/main/LICENSE.txt)

-pulse-prometheus is a .NET library implementing the [pulse](https://github.com/microsoft/pulse) interface that abstracts the C# [prometheus-net](https://github.com/prometheus-net/prometheus-net) library.
+pulse-prometheus is a .NET library that implements the [pulse](https://github.com/microsoft/pulse) interface and abstracts the C# [prometheus-net](https://github.com/prometheus-net/prometheus-net) library.

 Abstracted metrics libraries are helpful in the event the underlying monitoring system changes.
 Whether the underlying monitoring library experiences breaking changes or [you decide to do a complete swap of the underlying monitoring library](#switching-to-a-different-metrics-library), rest assured that you will only have to update the abstracted library and not your service code.